firedigger/SelectParallel/README.md

 Utilizes the `TransformBlock` from Dataflow API introduced in .NET 6.0.
 [Learn more](https://learn.microsoft.com/en-us/dotnet/standard/parallel-programming/dataflow-task-parallel-library) It is a modern and efficient solution which guarantees the order of production of the outputs.
 In the unit tests the implementation performed by best.

 ### SelectParallelQuery
 Uses PLINQ with blocking `Select` to ensure `WithDegreeOfParallelism` is effective.
 Blocking version is used as in async version the rule 2 is not satisfied as explained [here](https://devblogs.microsoft.com/pfxteam/paralleloptions-maxdegreeofparallelism-vs-plinqs-withdegreeofparallelism/).
-The fakeness of the IAsyncEnumerable becomes apparent in the test `FastFirstResultTest` which verifies only the first ready result - a task with 2 seconds delay, while the PLINQ query processes all the tasks, taking the time of the longest task (6 seconds) to complete.
+The blocking version fails rule 5, but otherwise it is the simplest way implementation-wise to enforce a degree of parallelism at the expense of async.

 ### SelectParallelForEach
 A bonus straightforward implementation for cases where capturing the result is not necessary, only ensuring the max degree of parallelism.